Randy Quaid and his wife, Evi, fled to Canada in 2010

 He was expected to be deported to the United States on October 14, according to CTV, a CNN partner.

-Rather than wait for authorities to send him back, Quaid and his wife appear to have taken matters into their own hands by crossing into Vermont.
+Rather than wait for authorities to send him back, Quaid and his wife appear to have taken matters into their own hands by attempting to cross into Vermont.

-They were identified as fugitives by U.S. Customs officials at the Highgate Port Of Entry, Vermont State Police said.
+But they were identified as fugitives by U.S. Customs officials at the Highgate Port Of Entry, Vermont State Police said in a statement.

-They were being held at separate correctional facilities after a judge set bail at $500,000 for each of them, the statement said.
+They are now being held at separate correctional facilities after a judge set bail at $500,000 for each of them, the statement said.

 On Thursday, Arms reduced the bail to $50,000 for each but later released them on grounds there was no probable cause to continue holding them.